3 Reasons Why it is so Important to Rise Quickly after you Fail

 3. Failure is the best success

 Rather than criticize and judge ourselves for what went wrong, we can diminish the guilt and doubt and say ‘no’ to the weight of regret.
-Instead, we embrace the challenge of enhancing our will and wisdom, rise up and burst through the ceiling of our own (or others) fears and suspicions.
+Instead, we embrace the challenge of enhancing our will and wisdom.
+We rise up and burst through the ceiling of our own (or others) fears and suspicions.

 “Failures, repeated failures, are finger posts on the road to achievement.
 One fails forward toward success”- C. S. Lewis